Two days on the Shuya River. Rafting

 It is also the most beautiful on the route: here the river winds between the banks of huge flat rocks.

-We approach the shore, set up camp.
+We dock at the shore, set up camp.

-Our dinner is unusual today — the instructors will give us a master class on cooking Karelian red fish on a log
+Our dinner is unusual today — the instructors will give us a master class on cooking Karelian red fish on a log.

 We will prepare a side dish for it and chop fresh vegetables.

-Overnight in the field.
+Overnight stay in the field.

-1 more photos
+1 more photo

 • Day 2 - Continuation of the alloy: from the pores.
 Kumio — D. Sodder